Submithub - Not A Scam | #HIFIVEFOR

 In fact, Submithub is so much more of a useful blogging tool than it is a viable money making option that I—and a lot of other blogs on there—take advantage of the built-in ‘Weekend Mode’ feature which actually lets blogs restrict people from sending any submissions on certain days (for example, I only accept submissions from Sunday - Wednesday).
 Being able to create this cut-off point to how many “hey, check my song out” requests I have to deal with each week has probably been the most valuable Submithub feature, as it’s meant I actually have more time/energy for listening to music organically on my own (ie. going through my Bandcamp Music Feed, or checking out a playlist from a fellow blogger, or clicking an album link in my social feed, or just re-listening to music I know I already love like normal people do, et cetera etc).

-Which probably sounds crazy to those conspiracists out there who’d think us money-grubbing bottom-feeder bloggers would want to just keep that 50¢ Submithub gravy train turned on 7 days a week… but it turns out that it doesn’t work that way + even if it did, there is a lot more to running a music blog than just listening to music submissions all day, every day.
+Which probably sounds crazy to those conspiracists out there who’d think us money-grubbing bottom-feeder-bloggers would want to just keep that 50¢ Submithub gravy train turned on 7 days a week… but it turns out that it doesn’t work that way + even if it did, there is a lot more to running a music blog than just listening to music submissions all day, every day, forever.

 Turns out there’s a lot more to life too (hashtag bloggers are people too).

 Ok, that list ended up being a lot more words than I was planning for.
 Apologies (and apologies in advance for the ‘even more words’ to follow).

 For artists, it’s a simple tool for actually getting your music heard and actually getting confirmation that your music was listened to.
 For blogs, it’s a necessary tool for dealing with the out-of-control reality of how many people are making music (and therefore, asking blogs to consider theirs).
 Whatever comes after getting your music heard on Submithub, whether it’s a decline or an approval, that’s a whole other conversation (which we could start having if people would stop incorrectly bringing the conversation back to how things are a scam / unethical).